karishmapr/Big_data_JupyterNB_pyspark/README.md

 # Big_data_JupyterNB_pyspark
-The current repository includes exercise on :- Paired RDDs and Spark SQL
+The current repository includes the exercises done as a part of MSc degree for Big Data Tools and Techniques.
+1.